Frequently Asked Questions about Coffee and the Process

 Simply put, they're all delicious.
 The only way to find out for sure is to try them!

-We are open from 5:00 AM to 2:00 PM (MST) Monday through Friday.
-For local customers, we will also roast and deliver orders on Saturdays from 12:30 PM to 2:00 PM.
-Any orders placed after 2:00 PM or on a Sunday be roasted the next business day.
-Orders requiring shipping placed after 1:00 PM or on a weekend or federal holiday will be roasted and shipped the next USPS business day in order to preserve maximum freshness.
+We are open from 7:00 AM to 2:00 PM (MST) Monday through Friday.
+Any orders placed outside of business hours will be prepared the next business day.
+Orders requiring shipping may be roasted and shipped the next USPS business day in order to preserve maximum freshness, especially if placed after 1:00 PM, on a weekend, or on a federal holiday.
 If you have a coffee emergency, please use the Contact Us form and we will be more than happy to do our best to accommodate you.

 The short answer: quickly.
-The long answer: Depending on where you would like to have your coffee delivered, we have two free options: local delivery or USPS Priority 2-Day shipping.
+The long answer: Depending on where you would like to have your coffee delivered, we have two options: local delivery or USPS Priority Mail shipping.
 If you live in the Tucson, AZ metro area, your coffee will be personally delivered to your specified address the same day it was roasted.
-If you would like your coffee shipped elsewhere in Arizona, it will instead be delivered to the main Post Office the day it was roasted.
+If you would like your coffee shipped elsewhere, it will be shipped the day it was roasted.

 We get our beans from distributors and wholesalers that work directly with farms in each region.
 We've checked and double checked to ensure that each supplier does fair trade, meaning the farmers get appropriate pay for their hard work and precious beans.